-One of the worst symptoms of depression is the feeling of loneliness which can be caused by this feeling that no one understands.
-It takes a lot of courage to tell someone about your depression because you feel that you won’t be taken seriously.
+One of the worst symptoms of depression is the feeling of loneliness which can be caused by this endless negative feeling that no one seems to understand.
+It takes a lot of courage to tell someone about your depression if you feel that you won’t be taken seriously.
 This is why so many people suffering from depression fail to get the support they need, they really need to be listened to.
 So many depression sufferers prefer to keep their suffering to themselves.

 This is a very risky strategy – personally I remember when I was deep in depression I didn’t understand I was depressed at all, I just believed all my negativity and dark thoughts were one hundred percent real.
 You need to talk to someone supportive and sympathetic if you are depressed.
 You will need help to understand what is really happening to you and how it is affecting your life and those around you.
 A supportive person can help spot possible warning signs that depression is getting worse.
 Even better if this person is a professional trained in treating depression.

 So what are some of the main reasons why people don’t take depression seriously?